-2.1 Key risk assessment questions
+2.3 Key risk assessment questions

-For the nutrition assessment of Low THC hempseed & hempseed oil the following questions are posed:
+For the nutrition assessment of low THC hempseed and hempseed oil the following questions were posed:

-- a) How does the nutrient content of hempseed/hempseed oil compare with similar foods? - b) Could hempseed/hempseed oil potentially contribute to dietary recommendations for omega-3 and omega-6 fatty acids?
+- a) How does the nutrient content of hempseed/hempseed oil compare with similar foods? - b) What is the potential contribution of hempseed/hempseed oil to omega-3 and omega-6 fatty acid intakes?

-2.2 Nutrient composition of low THC Hemp as a Food
+2.4 Nutrient composition of low THC hempseed and hempseed oil as a food

-Whole, low THC hempseed is a nutritious food containing sizable amounts of protein, polyunsaturated fats and dietary fibre (Callaway 2004) as well as micronutrients such as thiamin, vitamin E, phosphorus, potassium, magnesium, calcium, iron and zinc (Rodriguez-Leyva and Pierce 2010).
-Hempseed oil contains the second highest amounts of omega-3 fatty acids of all commonly available plant-based oils (Callaway, 2004).
+Whole, low THC hempseed is a nutritious food containing sizable amounts of protein, polyunsaturated fats and dietary fibre (Callaway and Pate 2009) as well as micronutrients such as thiamin, vitamin E, phosphorus, potassium, magnesium, calcium, iron and zinc (Rodriguez-Leyva and Pierce, 2010).
+Hempseed oil contains the second highest amount of omega-3 fatty acids of all commonly available plant-based oils (Callaway 2004; FSANZ 2011).